-- Stroke volume (SV): the volume of blood pumped by the left or right ventricle in a single heartbeat
+- Volume of blood pumped by the left or right ventricle in a single heartbeat

-- Venous return: the rate at which blood flows back to the heart, which typically equals cardiac output (see preload)
+- Venous return: the rate at which blood flows back to the heart, which typically equals cardiac output (see also section on “Preload” below)

 Cardiac output: the volume of blood the heart pumps through the circulatory system per minute (∼ 5 L/min at rest)